SoliaMarko/guiz-test-task/README.md

 # quiz-test-task

-My own project (fully planned and implemented) as a test t
+My own project (fully planned and implemented) as a test task